List of closes on the Royal Mile

-Because of the need for security within its town walls against English attacks in past wars, Edinburgh experienced a pronounced density in housing.
-Closes tend to be narrow with tall buildings on both sides, giving them a canyon-like appearance and atmosphere.

-The Royal Mile comprises five linear, conjoined streets: Castle Hill; Lawnmarket; High Street; Canongate and Abbey Strand.
+As a result of Edinburgh coming under frequent attack during conflicts in Scotland, the city experienced a high level of urban density, with closes tending to be narrow and surrounded by tall buildings on both sides, giving them a canyon-like appearance and atmosphere.
+The Royal Mile comprises five linear, conjoined streets: Castle Hill, Lawnmarket, High Street, Canongate and Abbey Strand.
 Closes are listed below from west to east, divided between the south and north sides of the street.
 This list names closes currently in existence.
 Since the Council encourages recreation of closes in new developments the list is not static.
 New buildings traditionally incorporate the name of the close that historically existed on the same site.

 Castlehill

 Castlehill forms the western end of the Royal Mile, running from the Castle Esplanade to the junction of Johnston Terrace.